 Project Coordinator: Michał Majewski

 From 17 September 1939 to the end of June 1941, the eastern part of Galicia was occupied by Soviet forces, who controlled the territory to the east of the River San, including a small area of present-day Poland in the far south-east.
-Once they had established a civil administration in their area of control—usually by early 1940—the Soviet authorities kept their own records of births, marriages and deaths.
-Very few of these records are known to have survived, though more may become available if they are still kept, at present inaccessibly, in civil registration offices in Poland and Ukraine.
+Once they had established a civil administration in their area of control—in most places by early 1940—the Soviet authorities kept their own records of births, marriages and deaths.
+Very few of these records are known to have survived, though more may become available if they are still kept, at present inaccessibly, in Polish civil registration offices.

 Testimonies of death

-The ongoing Holocaust project
+The current Holocaust Project

-Donations by check must be in US dollars, made payable to Gesher Galicia, Inc. and mailed to:
+Donations by check should be in US dollars, made payable to Gesher Galicia, Inc. and mailed to: